ASUCICREPO/CIC-AI-Chatbot-Corrections/docs/iac-deployment.md

 2. Follow the [official AWS documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/enable-mfa.html) to enable MFA
 3. Configure MFA requirements for your users

-This is a security best practice that adds an additional layer of protection to your application.
+This is a security best practice that adds a layer of protection to your application.

 ### 3. Configure Advanced Indexing for Web Crawler

 1. Navigate to the Amazon Q Business console
 2. Select your application (`AWS_AI_Chatbot_Corrections`)
-3. Go to the "Data sources" tab
+3. Go to the "Data sources" tab in the left pane
-4. Select the "WebCrawlerDataSource" data source
+4. Select the "WebCrawlerDataSource" data source from the "Data Sources" pane
 5. Click "Actions" -> "Edit"
-6. Under "Multi-media content configuration", enable "Advanced indexing"
+6. In the "Sync scope" pane, under "Multi-media content configuration", enable "Advanced indexing"
-7. Save your changes
+7. Save your changes by clicking on "Update"

 **Note**: Advanced indexing is optional but recommended as it enables the crawler to extract and index content from images, PDFs, and other multimedia files.
 Be aware that enabling this feature may incur additional costs for processing multimedia content.